Alpine climbing - carry 6mm cord

 • Easy to cut and leave behind for rappel anchors.
-Always get double duty out of your gear - don’t bring extra “just in case” webbing for raps.
-And, as mentioned, it's inexpensive.
-You're not going to think twice about leaving behind $3 worth of webbing at a rap anchor, But you may not be too thrilled about cutting up your $25 cordelette.
+You're not going to think twice about leaving behind $3 worth of cord at a rap anchor, But you may not be too thrilled about cutting up your $25 tech cord cordelette.
 (And you DO have a knife, right?)

-If everyone on your team carries a tied double runner or two, you should be equipped to make safe raps off most any route.
+If everyone on your team carries a few meters of 6 mm cord, you can combine materials to make multiple rappels off of just about any route.

 Previous